prat3ik/ui-api-performance/API automation tests/README.md

-# TOPTAL - API automation of Box using Cypress test framework
+# Sample - API automation of Box using Cypress test framework

 **REST API automation for Box (cloud storage) APIs using Cypress.**